Norcim133/OutlookMCPServer/README.md

     "outlook": {
       "command": "uv",
       "args": [
-        "--directory",
-        "/absolute/path/to/OutlookMCPServer",
         "run",
-        "mcpserver/main.py"
+        "--with",
+        "azure-identity,mcp[cli],msgraph-core,msgraph-sdk",
+        "mcp",
+        "run",
+        "/absolute/path/to/OutlookMCPServer"
       ]
     }
   }
 }
 ```
-On Mac you can find the json file by looking in Settings/Developer/Edit Config
+In Claude Desktop, you can find the json file by looking in Settings/Developer/Edit Config.

+NOTE: You may need to replace "uv" with an absolute reference in "command"

 ### Restart Claude Desktop each time you make a change to config or to the server code.